5 Simple Steps

 Visa-free Asia: Passport holders from Japan (15 days), South Korea (15 days), and Mongolia (30 days) do not need a tourist visa.
 You still need to fill out the arrival/departure form, and present this with your passport to the officer at the immigration window.
 There is no charge for the entry stamp.

 Asia: Most Asian passport holders from countries outside of ASEAN can obtain a 30-day Visa on Arrival for USD 30.
 Two pay different amounts for 30-day visas: China (USD 20) and India (USD 40).
 Passport holders from some South Asian countries must apply for a visa at their Lao embassy or consulate.
-These include Pakistan, Bangladesh, and Turkey.
+These include Pakistan, Sri Lanka, Bangladesh, and Turkey.

 Overseas: Passport holders from Europe, the Western Hemisphere, and Australia can obtain a 30-day Visa on Arrival.
 The price varies for some countries: Canada (USD 42), Sweden (USD 31), UK (USD 35), and USA (USD 35).
 All others pay USD 30, except countries that do not require a visa, including Russia, Luxembourg, Switzerland, and former Soviet Union countries, all of which receive a 15-day stamp at no charge.